 - By designating the Minnesota-Wisconsin Baptist Foundation as the beneficiary of a retirement plan excess of the donor’s needs, a sizable charitable contribution can be made to your church or mission work.

 - Gifts of a portion of the plan can be considered.

-Call, write, fax, e-mail or contact us at the Baptist Foundation.
+Call, write, fax, e-mail or contact us at the Baptist Foundation if you have any questions.
 As an agency of the Minnesota-Wisconsin Baptist Convention, we want to be of help!